 Happy Holidays!
 Yep, it’s possible.

 So there you have it.
-A list of creative suggestions on how to make 2020’s Christmas and holiday season memorable and joyful and–most importantly-safe!
+A list of creative suggestions on how to celebrate Christmas safely and make 2020’s Christmas and holiday season memorable and joyful!
 After all, we all want to be around to enjoy many more special moments together for years to come.

 Perspective is everything when it comes to happiness–especially happiness in otherwise trying times.
 So this holiday season–while trying in some ways- is a perfect time to re-evaluate things in your life, and how you handle challenges.
 Consider my 30 Days to a Happier Life Challenge to guide you this season–or save it for afterwards.